Samplets: A new paradigm for data compression: Numerical results I I

 Next, we examine the Cholesky factorization of the compressed kernel matrix.
 As the largest eigenvalue of the kernel matrix grows proportionally to the number \(N\) of points, while the smallest eigenvalue is given by the ridge parameter, the condition number grows with \(N\) as well.
 Hence, to obtain a constant condition number for increasing \(N\), the ridge parameter needs to be adjusted accordingly.
 However, as we are only interested in the generated fill-in and the computation times, we neglect this fact and just fix the ridge parameter to \(\rho=1\) for all considered \(N\) and \(d=1,2,3\).
 The obtained results are found in Figure~\ref{fig:cholTimesNNZ}.
 Herein, on the left-hand side, the wall times for the Cholesky factorization of the reordered matrix are found.
-For \(d=1\) the behavior is a bit peculiar as the average number of nonzeros per row decreases when the number \(N\) of points increases.
+For \(d=1\), the average number of nonzeros per row becomes constant when the number \(N\) of points increases.
 This indicates that the kernel function is already fully resolved up to the threshold parameter on the coarser levels.
-For \(d=2\), the observed rate is slightly better than the expected one of \(N^{\frac{3}{2}}\) for the Cholesky factorization, while the scaling is approximately like \(N^2\) for \(d=3\).
+For \(d=2\), the observed rate is slightly worse than the expected one of \(N^{\frac{3}{2}}\) for the Cholesky factorization, which is caused by the high connectivity of the associated graph.
+Asymptotically, the expected reate seems to be achieved.
+Likewise, for \(d=3\), one figures out the rate \(N^{2.3}\) in contrast to the expected rate \(N^2\).
+This is again caused by the high connectivity of the associated graph.
 On the right-hand side of the same figure, it can be seen that the fill-in remains rather moderate.
 A visualization of the matrix patterns for the matrix \({\bs K}^\Sigma_\varepsilon+\rho{\bs I}\), the reordered matrix and the Cholesky factor for \(N=131\,072\) points is shown in Figure~\ref{fig:patterns}.
 Each dot corresponds to a block of \(256\times 256\) matrix entries and its intensity indicates the number of nonzero entries, where darker blocks contain more entries than lighter blocks.